 CODES OF CONDUCT

-COOLMINE RFC CODE OF ETHICS
+COOLMINE RFC CODE OF ETHICS & CHILD SAFEGUARDING STATEMENT

 All Coolmine RFC members are subject to the rules of the club including the Club Code of Conduct.
 The Coolmine RFC Code of Ethics is an important document designed to serve the club membership.
 The document is available for download here.
-If you have any queries on any aspect of the document, please contact the committee.
+If you have any queries on any aspect of the document, please contact the Executive Committee.

 DOCUMENTS AND FORMS